Overview

 This matters in a market like San Marcos because Central Texas schedules are shaped by corridor growth, municipal review timing, and the competition for labor and long-lead materials.
 Data Center Construction can create real momentum when it is sequenced correctly, but it can also create expensive recovery work if the surrounding decisions are not aligned.
 We plan the work so field activity reflects the property's actual operating goals rather than a generic template.

 Owners usually call for this scope when they need confidence on timing, clarity on trade interfaces, and a builder willing to treat the whole job as one accountable delivery effort.
 That is why our process stays centered on the full general-contracting picture.
-We connect reliability, commissioning readiness, phased turnover, and interface control to real site and schedule decisions so the work can move toward turnover without losing operational intent along the way.
+We connect reliability with power, cooling, and structural design tied to the specific redundancy requirements of the facility, commissioning readiness through phased testing that does not compress reliability verification at the end of the schedule, phased turnover that allows portions of the facility to go operational while later phases continue construction, and interface control with procurement, commissioning, and field delivery managed under one accountable schedule to real site and schedule decisions so the work can move toward turnover without losing operational intent along the way.

 Included Scope